-Voltage and amperage settings for welding in the horizontal position are usually the same or very slightly less than settings for welding in the flat position.
+Voltage and amperage settings for welding in the horizontal position are usually the same or slightly less than settings for welding in the flat position.

-Vertical welding, both up and down, can be difficult.
+Vertical MIG welding, both up and down, can be difficult.
 This makes pre-weld set-up very important for making high quality welds.
 Since you are fighting gravity, consider reducing the voltage and amperage 10 to 15 percent from the settings for the same weld in the flat position.

-- When welding vertical down, begin at the top of a joint and weld down.
+The vertical down technique helps when welding thin metals because the arc penetrates less due to the faster travel speed.
+Because vertical down welding helps avoid excessive melt-through, welders sometimes place very thin materials in the vertical position even if they can weld them in the flat position.
+When welding vertical down, begin at the top of a joint and weld down.
 For thin metal where burn-through is a concern, direct the wire away from the weld puddle.
 Keep the electrode wire on the leading edge of the weld puddle.
 A very slight weave may help flatten the weld crown.

-Drag, push or perpendicular gun techniques can be used for welding overhead.
-But, because of gravity, travel speeds must be fast enough so that the weld metal does not fall out of the joint.
+Drag, push or perpendicular gun techniques can be used for MIG welding overhead.
+But because of gravity, travel speeds must be fast enough so that the weld metal does not fall out of the joint.
 Also for this reason, weave beads should not be too wide.
 Lowering the voltage and amperage help keep the weld puddle small and more controllable (which is why you might want to consider using a smaller diameter wire).

-determine the correct travel speed by judging the weld puddle size in relation to the joint thickness.
+Note that travel speed — the rate at which you move the gun along the joint — influences the shape and quality of a weld bead to a significant degree.
+Many experienced MIG welders determine the correct travel speed by judging the weld puddle size in relation to the joint thickness.
 Knowing that a weld bead needs to be no larger than the thinnest section of metal being welded, they adjust their travel speed accordingly.
 They also keep the arc on the leading edge of the puddle and don't let the molten metal get ahead of them.